0wain/alpinejs-requests/README.md

 `x-post` allows you to easily create a POST request on the click event of a DOM element.

-In it's simplest form, you can pass a string that will be used as the URL to send the POST request to.
+In its simplest form, you can pass a string that will be used as the URL to send the POST request to.
 ```
 <button type="button" x-post="/api/videos/4/like">Like</button>
 ```

-If required, additional data can be passed through the `x-post` diective.
+If required, additional data can be passed through the `x-post` directive.
 ```
 <button
     type="button"